top of page

 Like her, we want the best for ourselves because we think we deserve it.
 Pride is our automatic steering system.
 It motivates us to look down on others.

-We fill our lives with wahoo, wealth, and winning even though none satisfy the hunger and thirst of our souls.
+We fill our lives with wahoo, wealth, and winning, even though none satisfy the hunger and thirst of our souls.
 God would fill the cup of our lives very differently.
-His living water causes us to overflow with love, joy, peace, and purpose.
-See additional free spiritual growth resources for Christians.
+God's better way to fill an overflowing life with living water causes us to overflow with love, joy, peace, and purpose.

 bottom of page